-5 DM Id DECT manager identification within the multicell system.
+DM Id DECT manager identification within the multicell system.
 DM Name Name of the DECT manager.
-It can be edited (-> p.
-38).
+It can be edited.
+Backup for The column is inserted if the unit acts as a backup system for DECT Manager redundancy.
+It contains the name of the DECT manager for which the backup is set up (master DECT manager).
 RPN Group Part of the RFPI for a DECT manager.
 PARI and RPN must be locally unique in order to achieve that the RPN group allocated for the base stations of a DECT manager is locally unique in the system too.
 PMID / TPUI Group DECT manager specific handset group.
 It is assigned automatically, when the DECT manager is added to the system.
 PMID (Portable part MAC IDentity) uniquely identifies an active handset connection.
 Assigned individual TPUI uniquely identifies a handset.
 Assigned PMID is derived from the assigned TPUI.
 The column is hidden by default.
 IP address IP address of the DECT manager.
 Click on to open the web user interface of the related DECT manager.
-Connection status Shows whether the DECT manager is currently connected to the multicell system or not ( Connected / Not connected ).
-Connecting a DECT manager 🔺 p.
-42 Bases Number of base stations located at this DECT manager.
+Connection status Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected).
+Bases Number of base stations located at this DECT manager.
 Handsets Number of handsets assigned to the DECT manager.

 Capacity The value indicates how many base stations, handsets and calls can be handled by the DECT manager.
-It depends on the activation of the local base of this DECT manager (-> p.
+It depends on the activation of the local base of this DECT manager (+ p.
 9).
-Medium Small The local base of this DECT manager is activated.
+Medium The local base of this DECT manager is deactivated.
+The capacity is 60 external base stations, 250 handsets, 60 calls.
+Small The local base of this DECT manager is activated.
 The capacity is 9 external base stations, 50 handsets, 10 calls.
 The actua limit colu I values are shown in the Bases limit , Handsets limit and Calls mns.
 Bases limit Maximum DECT mai n number of base stations that are allowed to be assigned to the nager.
 The colun nn is hidden by default.
-Handsets limit Maximum number of handsets that are allowed to be registered at the DECT manager.
+Handsets limit Maximum DECT mai n number of handsets that are allowed to be registered at the nager.
 The colun nn is hidden by default.
 Calls limit Maximum n number of calls that are allowed to be active simultaneously.
 The colun nn is hidden by default.
 New calls blocked status Indicates whether the Block new calls service is activated or not.
 New calls blocked from Start time e of call blocking, if Block new calls service is activated.
 New calls blocked duration Duration of call blocking, if the Block new calls service is activated.